 When patients are using traditional medication for mental health conditions, it often takes up to several weeks for them to start working, and they may only work for as long as the patient takes them.
 Most research conducted on psychedelic therapy has found an immediate improvement, even with a single dose or session.

-With the use of psychedelics in the therapy sessions, the effects that psychedelic drugs provide the user, affect brain chemistry in a way.
+With the use of psychedelic compounds in the therapy sessions, the effects on brain chemistry can lead to significant therapeutic outcomes.
 With these changes, people tend to be more open to new experiences, and even their emotions could be felt in a different manner.
 Having the effects like these helps the therapist breach the patient’s mind and try to increase the efficiency of classic psychotherapy.

 As the studies on this topic are relatively new, researchers do not know how exactly this kind of treatment work.
 It’s important to note that psychedelic-assisted therapy does not work for everybody.